 - about 80 percent of women with psoriasis says it prevents them from feeling sexy "sometimes," "often" or "very often"

-And the only thing that rates lower than having psoriasis is acne.
+And the only thing that rates lower on the self-esteem scale than having psoriasis is acne.

 tlc for psoriasis-afflicted skin